Ai Accountant

 Step 4: Review Exceptions

-Focus your team’s time on the exceptions the system cannot confidently resolve, such as missing invoices, value mismatches, and vendor defaults.
+Focus your team's time on the exceptions the system cannot confidently resolve.
+These include missing invoices, value mismatches, and vendor defaults.

 Everything else is already matched and categorized.